FrankHilhorst/node4progress/README.md

     2. Configure your appserver to connect to the sports database (not the sports2000 database)

-    3. Create a directory node4progressTest and copy the javascript examples in the Examples directory to this directory
+4. Copy the javascript examples in the node\_modules/node4progress/Examples directory into the node4progressTest directory

-        1. If you are using a local install then copy the node4progress directory into the node4progressTest directory
+    -   Make sure the config subdirectory with the configuration file config.json is copied over as well

+        -   Should result in the following directory structure for a local install

+            node4progressTest/

+            node4progressTest/config

+            node4progressTest/node\_modules

+            node4progressTest/node\_modules/node4progress

+        -   Should result in the following directory structure for a global install

+            node4progressTest/

+            node4progressTest/config

+You are now able to run test examples against the Appserver running in the cloud:

+-   For example if you type in the following command

+    node testDatasetCustomer.js

+    -   You should get the following result

+![][]

 ### Configuration steps:

 Execute the following steps:

-1. Copy the config.json file into your node4progressTest directory
+1. Pull the config/config.json file up in a text editor

     -   The contents of this file look as follows:

     <!-- -->

         {
-        "AppserverUrl":"APPSERVERDC://192.168.56.101:4090",
+        "AppserverUrl":"APPSERVERDC://204.236.218.31:3190",
         "AppserverUserName": "",
         "AppserverUserPassword": "",
         "AppserverSessionModel": "State-less",